influxdata/docs-v2/content/v2.0/process-data/task-options.md

 ```

 ## concurrency
-The number task executions that can run concurrently.
+The number task of executions that can run concurrently.
-If the concurrency limit is reached, all subsequent executions of the task are be queued
+If the concurrency limit is reached, all subsequent executions are queued until
-until other running task executions complete.
+other running task executions complete.

 _**Data type:** Integer_